 As a result, many nursing home residents often cannot afford the dental care they need.

 Oral health problems have a significant impact on mental and physical health, including on self-esteem and overall quality of life.
 This is why it is so critical for every person to have access to oral care.
 One option to help nursing home residents afford care is the Incurred Medical Expense, or IME.

 A Possible Solution: Incurred Medical Expense

-Incurred Medical Expense (IME) allows older adults living in a nursing home who qualify for Medicaid to pay for dental care.
-The IME process is federal law.
-IME could pay for other medically necessary healthcare services such as eyeglasses or hearing aids.
+The Incurred Medical Expense (IME) is a federal law that allows qualified older adults living in nursing homes to pay for dental care.
+IME may also help pay for other healthcare services such as eyeglasses or hearing aids.

 How does it work?

-Residents who are eligible for Medicaid use their Social Security checks and other income to pay their monthly nursing home costs.
-When the IME option processes, the resident’s monthly income pays for dental services instead of the nursing home.
-The Medicaid case worker will increase the amount Medicaid pays that month to the nursing home on behalf of that older adult.
-The nursing home still receives full payment.
+Residents who are eligible for Medicaid often use their Social Security checks (or other income) to pay for monthly nursing home costs.
+The IME can change the resident’s monthly income to pay for dental services instead of the nursing home.
+Nursing home expenses get reimbursed later, when a Medicaid case-worker increases the amount that Medicaid pays to the nursing home on behalf of that resident that month.

-IME covers dental services that are medically necessary and not covered by your state’s adult Medicaid program (or by any third party payer.)
-To use IME, the nursing home staff, Medicaid case workers, patients, families, and providing dentist must cooperate.
-Please note that the IME process differs state by state.
-Contact your state Medicaid dental office for details of your state’s policies.
+IME covers dental services that are medically necessary and not covered by your state’s adult Medicaid program (or by any third-party insurance coverage).
+To use IME, there is cooperation needed among the nursing home staff, Medicaid case workers, patients, families, and the dentist providing care.
+However, IME processes differ by state, so it’s best to contact your state Medicaid office for details about your state’s specific policies.

 The information on this article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Tooth Wisdom® and Oral Health America do not recommend or endorse any specific dentists, products, procedures, opinions, or other information mentioned.
 See full Terms & Conditions.